MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation: Introduction

-In summary, our contributions are threefold: (i) \emph{\benchmarkname}: a benchmark to evaluate semantic navigation agents on their ability to understand natural language based on various linguistic cues (color, size, texture, state, number, material, lexical modifiers, and support relations); (ii) \emph{\DATASET}: an open-set multi-object navigation evaluation dataset with episodes containing natural language descriptions for goals with varying amount of specificity and language cues that exist in the description; (iii) \emph{\methodnameshort}: a multi-layer semantic-mapping approach that preserves intricate features about objects in the environment without the cost of full 3D mapping and achieves improved performance over current SOTA mapping-based semantic navigation baselines on the \DATASET dataset.
+In summary, our contributions are threefold: (i) \emph{\DATASET}: an open-vocabulary multi-object navigation dataset with natural language goal descriptions and fine-grained linguistic annotations, enabling systematic evaluation of language understanding; (ii) \emph{\taskshort}: an extension of MultiON, where goals are specified using language descriptions at varying levels of specificity; (iii) \emph{\methodnameshort}: a multi-layer semantic-mapping approach that preserves rich object features and achieves improved performance over state-of-the-art zero-shot map-based semantic navigation baselines on the \DATASET dataset.